300 (film): Plot

-On the second day, Xerxes sends in new waves of armies, including war elephants, bombardiers, and an armored rhinoceros, with no success.
-Meanwhile, an embittered Ephialtes has defected to Xerxes and reveals the secret path in exchange for wealth, women, and a uniform.
-During the fight, Artemis's son, Astinos is decapitated in battle, in which he violently broke formation and killed a group of Persians as a response.
-The Arcadians retreat upon learning of Ephialtes' betrayal, but the Spartans choose to stay.
-Leonidas orders an injured but reluctant Dilios to return to Sparta and inform his compatriots of what has happened.
+On the second day, Xerxes unsuccessfully dispatches new waves of detachments against the Spartans, including Slaves, war elephants, bombardiers, and an armored rhinoceros.
+Completely irate, he begins executing his own generals for their failures.
+Meanwhile, an embittered Ephialtes reveals the secret path to Xerxes in exchange for wealth, women, and a uniform.
+During the fight, Leonidas' loyal captain and friend Artemis suffers a personal tragedy when his eldest son Astinos is decapitated, compelling him to violently break formation and responsively kill several Persians in a vengeful, murderous rage.
+The Arcadians retreat upon learning of Ephialtes' betrayal, but Leonidas orders an injured but reluctant Dilios to return to Sparta and inform his compatriots of what has happened.

-In Sparta, Queen Gorgo attempted to persuade the Spartan Council to reinforce the 300 Spartan soldiers making their last stand.
-Gorgo comes to Theron for help beforehand, having been allowed to make her plea to the council, but Theron rapes her in exchange for his needed assistance, and the next day betrays her and attempts to defame her as an adulteress before the council.
-Gorgo kills Theron, revealing a bag of Xerxes' gold in his robe.
-Acknowledging his betrayal, the Council unanimously agrees to send reinforcements.
+Gorgo approaches Theron for help in petitioning the Spartan Council for reinforcements, but Theron rapes her, and the following day, he treacherously attempts to defame her as an adulteress before the Council.
+Enraged, she kills him, revealing a bag of Xerxes' gold in his robe.
+Acknowledging his betrayal, the Council unanimously agrees in her favor.
 On the third day, the Persians, led by Ephialtes, traverse the secret path, encircling the Spartans.
-Xerxes' general again demands their surrender, but the Spartans refuse, and Stelios kills the general.
-Angered, Xerxes orders his troops to attack.
-Leonidas throws his spear at Xerxes, slicing his face to prove the God-King's mortality.
-Leonidas and the remaining Spartans fight to the last man until they finally succumb to an arrow barrage.
+Xerxes' general and Ephialtes implore them to surrender, but the Spartans refuse, as Leonidas tells Ephialtes "May you live forever!".
+After a young, spirited and highly skilled Spartan soldier named Stelios kills the general, Xerxes commands his troops to attack, forcing Leonidas to throw his spear at him, which slices his face and proves his mortality.
+The remaining Spartans fight to the death, finally succumbing to an arrow barrage.

-Dilios concludes his tale before the Spartan Council.
-Inspired by Leonidas's sacrifice, the Greeks mobilize an army, with Sparta leading the charge.
-Dilios, now head of the Spartan-led Greek army, gives a rousing emotional speech in tribute to King Leonidas and the 300 who sacrificed their lives a year prior.
-He then leads the Spartan-led Greek army into the Battle of Plataea against the Persians.
+Inspired by Leonidas' sacrifice and Dilios' testimony before the Spartan Council, the Greeks mobilize an army, with Dilios heading the Spartan-led charge.
+After delivering a rousing emotional speech honoring King Leonidas and the 300 who sacrificed their lives a year prior, Dilios leads the Greeks into the Battle of Plataea against the Persians.